davidolorundare/heremaps-experimentation/README.md

 # heremaps-experimentation
-Experimenting with some of the Map and Location APIs of HERE Technologies (www.here.com)
+Experimenting with some of the Map and Location APIs of HERE Technologies (SEE: www.here.com)